AumitLeon/ArchMLP/docs/development/CONTRIBUTING.md

 $ git merge master
 ```

-After you think your changes are ready, push up your feature branch to the Github remote.
+After your changes are ready, push up your feature branch to the Github remote.

 ```bash
 $ git push -u origin your-feature-branch